How To Get Your House Cleaning License in 2025?

 • Builds Credibility: A license shows clients that you’re a professional who follows the rules.

-• Protects You Legally: Without a license, you risk fines or even getting shut down.
+• Protects You Legally: Without a license, you risk fines, lost wages, property damage, or even getting shut down.
 Licenses help you avoid these legal hassles.

 • Opens Up More Jobs: Especially for commercial engagements, clients want to hire licensed cleaners.
 Being licensed can get you access to better contracts.